We are now offering Neurographic Art Classes!

 Level 2 Classes:

 Continue the fun with our 2nd level!
-These classes are also just one hour long and completing a Level 1 class is a prerequisite.
+These classes are also one hour long.
+Completing a Level 1 class is a prerequisite.
 Here, we will start to explore creating more complicated imagery and fancier line work.

 Closing thoughts about Neurographic Art....